Context Adaptive Cooperation: Proofs of Algorithm (Non optimal CAC Algorithm)

-\begin{replemma}{lemma:local:termination}[\CACLocalTermination] If a correct process $p_i$ \cac-proposes a value $v$, then its set $\accepted_i$ eventually contains a pair $\langle v',\star\rangle$.
-(Note that $v'$ can be different from $v$.) \end{replemma} \begin{proof} Consider a correct process $p_i$ that \cac-proposes a value $v$. \cref{lemma:pre:local:termination} applies.
+\begin{proof} Consider a correct process $p_i$ that \cac-proposes a value $v$. \cref{lemma:pre:local:termination} applies.
 As each correct process signs and sends a \readysig signature using a \bundlem message, and as \bundlem messages are disseminated using best effort broadcast, $p_i$ eventually receives the \readysig of each correct process, and by extension, it receives each of their $M_j$ sets.
 Without loss of generality, we assume there are $c$ correct processes, with $n\ge c \ge n-t$, and their identifiers goes from $1$ to $c$, \ie $p_1, \ldots, p_c$ are correct processes.

 By conditions at line \ref{line:cond-all-witness} and \ref{line:hdl-compute-Mi}, each $M_j$ set sent by a correct process contains at least $n-t$ \witsig, and out of those $n-t$ \witsig, at least $c-t\ge n-2t$ are \witsig signed by correct processes.
 Let $\setS_j$ be the set of \witsig in $M_j$ signed by correct processes, \ie $\setS_j = \{\witsig(p_k, \langle \star, \star\rangle)\mid \forall p_k \text{ correct }, \witsig(p_k, \langle \star, \star\rangle)\in M_j\}$, therefore, $|\setS_j|\ge c-t, \forall j \in \{1, \ldots,c\}$.
 We note $\mathcal{S} = \{\setS_1, \ldots, \setS_c\}$ the set of $\setS_j$ sets sent by correct processes.
 Finaly, we note $\setC=\bigcup_{k=1}^{c}\setS_k$ the set of \witsig signed by correct processes and sent in the $M_j$ sets by correct processes.
 As each correct process only produces one \witsig signature during an execution, $|\setC|=|\bigcup_{k=1}^{c}\setS_k|\le c$.
 Hence, \Cref{lemma:presence} can be applied.